ilyaGotfryd/python-learn-marathon/README.md

 # Python Learn Marathon
-This is a repo for the Learning Channel python studying sessions.
+This is a repo for the Learning Channel Python studying sessions.

 **NOTE: Codez from the first session have been pushed to the repo and the video can be found [here](./session_one/README.md) until April 5th.
 We are working on pushing those materials to youtube and will make that link available here.**